Colfenor/classic-mceliece-rust/README.md

 If the `zeroize` feature is enabled (it is by default), all key types that contain anything secret implements `Zeroize` and `ZeroizeOnDrop`.
-This makes them clear their memory when they go out of scope, and lowers the risk of secret key material being stolen in one way or another.
+This makes them clear their memory when they go out of scope, and lowers the risk of secret key material leaking in one way or another.

-Please mind that this of course makes any buffers you pass into the library useless for reading out the key from:
+Please mind that this of course makes any buffers you pass into the library useless for reading out the key from.
+Instead of trying to fetch the key material from the buffers you pass in, get it from the `as_array` method.

 ```rust
 use classic_mceliece_rust::keypair;